 Alt stands for ‘alternative text’ and is a description that appears in place of an image on a webpage if the image fails to load on a user's screen.
 This text helps screen-reading tools describe images to visually impaired readers.
 Hubspot

-Adding descriptive alt text to your images not only serves to improve accessibility for users that have disabilities, it also helps Google to crawl and rank your websites and its pages and can lead to more of your website’s images appearing in image search results.
+Adding descriptive alt text to your images not only serves to improve accessibility for users that have disabilities, but it also helps Google to crawl and rank your website which can lead to more of your website’s images appearing in image search results.

 10. Make sure you structure your website and content sensibly

 When you are creating content for your site, you should approach it the same as you would a professional document: logically and with consideration to making sure the most popular content is clearly accessible from the homepage.

 Individual pages should have just one main heading (h1), and the remaining headings (h2-h6) should be structured (and nested if necessary) in a way that is logical.
 Similar to alt tags, headings improve accessibility for human users accessing the site with assistive technologies, and also robots, which crawl your site pages and analyse the content to create a search index.

 Conclusion – Part One

 Researching, creating and preparing content for your website is no mean feat, and in fact, is one of the most critical and yet underestimated ingredients in a successful web project.